-All jokes aside, I have seen the effect of low self-esteem on people and it is not a pretty picture.
+I have seen the effects of low self-esteem on people and it is not a pretty picture.

 So how do you improve it?

-Simple Answer: You need to recondition your mind to look at the good internal images and stay away from your ‘bad’ internal images.existing internal images.
-So every time you peek inside you only see the bright and happy self.
+Simple Answer: Recondition your mind to look at the good internal images and stay away from your ‘bad’ internal images.
+So every time you peek inside, you only see the bright and happy self.

-But how do you do it in the real world?
+How to do I do that?
 Here are a few tried and tested techniques to improve your self-esteem.

-Practice makes you a perfect man.
-Visualising the desired outcome is one of the most effective ways of building self-esteem.
-Almost all top athletes mentally see themselves succeeding much before their grand success in the outside world.So take a few minutes every day and visualise yourself as a successful man/woman.
-Get into nitty gritty details about what you are wearing, where you are and what you see around you.
+Spend a few minutes daily visualising yourself as a successful man/woman.
+Get into the nitty-gritty details about what you are wearing, where you are and what you see around you.
 Do this once or twice daily.

-If you have a hobby or a sport that you enjoy, relish the moments you spend in that sport.
-Sitting on your couch and watching TV is not considered as a hobby.
+If you have a hobby or a sport you enjoy, relish the moments you spend in that sport.
+Sitting on your couch and watching TV is not a hobby.
 You need to do something physical.
-Relish and savour the moments that you enjoy this activity.
-The more you enjoy yourself the better.
-Begin to notice how good you feel about yourself.
+Relish and savour the moments you enjoy this activity.
+The more you enjoy yourself, the better.
+Notice how good you feel about yourself.
 The more you notice, the better you feel.

 Watch your self-talk.

-Instead of telling yourself “you screwed up that last test”, try telling “you could have done better in that test and here is how….”
+Instead of telling yourself “screwed up in last test,”, change it to ” could have done better on test, and here is how….”

-And here is the funny part… it does not matter what you put after the “here is how…” This works and works wonders because instead of ending the conversation on a negative note you are redirecting your brain to search for ways to improve.
-Can you imagine how effective this will be?
+And here is the thing… it doesn’t matter what you put after the “here is how…”.
+Instead of ending the conversation on a negative note, you are redirecting your brain to search for ways to improve.

 One last thing.

-It is not necessary to know a hundred techniques to get good at this.
+You don’t need a hundred techniques to get good at this.
 Learn a few and master them.
-Do not spend time analysing.
-Get started today and keep using one of the techniques every day and notice how much you change over a period of time.
+Do not waste time in analysing.
+Get started today and keep using one technique every day and notice how much you change over time.